revaturelabs/interviewquestions/Java/Java 8/Functional interface.md

 </details>

-16: Write the syntax of Predicate Functional Interface ?
+16: Write the syntax of the Predicate Functional Interface.

 <details><summary> Show Answer </summary>